nirs/pyev/trunk/pyev/doc_src/source/Io.rst

     usually a good idea (but not required).

-    Another thing you have to watch out for is that it is quite easy to receive 'spurious' readiness notifications, that is, your callback might be called with :py:const:`EV_READ` but a subsequent :c:func:`read` will actually block because there is no data.
+    Another thing you have to watch out for is that it is quite easy to receive "spurious" readiness notifications, that is, your callback might be called with :py:const:`EV_READ` but a subsequent :c:func:`read` will actually block because there is no data.
 It is very easy to get into this situation even with a relatively standard program structure.
 Thus it is best to always use